30 Jan Are Superfoods Really That Super?

 The health benefits of acai are mostly associated with their high concentration of antioxidants.
 However, our home grown, organic berries such as strawberries, raspberries and blackberries also provide good levels of antioxidant nutrients.
 As do many other fruits and vegetables.

 Many well know superfoods are from exotic countries: acai berries are native to South America whilst goji berries are native to Asia and pomegranates are cultivated in the Middle East.
 Their exotic origins might make them sound more special – but sadly there are often consequences to this.
 Importing foods from thousands of miles away has obvioous environmental implications.
 What’s more, our demand for these foods can drive the cost up for locals who depend on them.

 The exotic origin might add to these food’s appeal, but in most cases it doesn’t make them any more nutritious than our home grown ‘superfoods’ which don’t have the same negative environmental and socioeconomic impacts.

 There are plenty of amazing, British grown superfoods that don’t get so much attention.
 Vegetables such as broccoli, cauliflower, lettuce and cabbage contain high levels of beneficial nutrients.
 As do fruits such as the wide variety of British berries and our home grown apples.

 Superfoods are fun and novel and including them in your diet here and there can help to boost your nutrient intake.
-However, I believe that we should all be aiming to base our meals on local, organic, plant based produce as much as we can.
-I’ve yet to find a foreign superfood that doesn’t have a pretty good homegrown equivalent!
+However, we believe in base meals on local, seasonal and ideally organic produce as much as possible.
+Often foreign superfood have a pretty good homegrown equivalent.